Italy by Region

 See DaVinci's "Last Supper" in Milan.
 Tickets for a 15 minute viewing sell out weeks in advance, so this is an activity that needs to be planned ahead of time, but it's worth it.
 Visiting Milan can be done as a day trip and seeing the "Last Supper" can easily fit into your itinerary.

 Visit the Greek Ruins in Sicily.
 Some of the best Greek temples in the world, even better than those found in Greece, can be found in Sicily.
 Some of these ruins date back to the 5th century B.C.!

 The Amalfi Coast.
 The Amalfi Coast is labeled as one of the most scenic drives in the world.
 It's beautiful, it's filled with hair pin turns, and some people call it a "white-knuckle" ride.
 Come see for yourself.

 The Leaning Tower of Pisa.
-Do you think going to the Leaning Tower of Pisa is too touristy or too cheesy?
+Do you think the Leaning Tower of Pisa is too touristy?
 Maybe.
-But it’s a quick visit and can easily be seen as a day trip from Florence or on your way to the Cinque Terre.
+But it's a quick visit and it can easily be seen as a day trip from Florence or on your way to the Cinque Terre.

 Visit Sardinia.
 This rugged island is home to long, sandy beaches, prehistoric sites, and colorful coastal towns.
 The mountainous interior of the island is a hiking paradise, where you can visit one of the deepest gorges in Europe and the highest sand dunes in Europe.

 Visit Puglia.
 Puglia, also called Apulia, geographically is the “heel” of Italy.
 What brings most visitors to this part of Italy is the town of Alberobello and its white-washed conical huts.
 But you can also find colorful coastal towns, national parks, and stunning coastal cliffs.